 3rd Corps Commander

-Following the Battle of Antietam, President Abraham Lincoln issued an executive order, replacing Major General George B. McClellan with Major General Ambrose E. Burnside as commander of the Army of the Potomac, on November 5, 1862.
+Following the Battle of Antietam, President Lincoln issued an executive order, replacing Major General George B. McClellan with Major General Ambrose E. Burnside as commander of the Army of the Potomac, on November 5, 1862.
 Nine days later, Burnside issued General Orders, No. 184 (Army of the Potomac), dividing the Army of the Potomac into three “Grand Divisions.”

 Burnside’s command was short-lived.
 Following his defeat at the Battle of Fredericksburg (December 11-15, 1862), where Sickles’ division stood in reserve, President Lincoln drafted General Orders, No. 20 (U.S. War Department) on January 25, 1863, announcing that Hooker was replacing Burnside as commander of the Army of the Potomac.
-Never an enthusiast of Burnside’s Grand Divisions, Hooker issued General Orders, No. 6 (AoP) on February 5, 1863, restoring the army’s organization to the previous corps and division structure.
+Never a supporter of Burnside’s Grand Divisions, Hooker issued General Orders, No. 6 (AoP) on February 5, 1863, restoring the army’s organization to the previous corps and division structure.
 Sickles benefited from his friend’s restructuring.
 Hooker named Sickles to command the 3rd Corps, although the Senate had yet to confirm his appointment as a major general.
 Two months later, on April 15, 1863, the United States War Department issued General Orders, No. 96, announcing that President Lincoln had appointed Sickles to command the 3rd Corps permanently.

 Hooker and Sickles were notoriously hard drinkers and womanizers.
 Their debauchery during the winter of 1863 prompted some of their fellow officers to compare the headquarters of the Army of the Potomac to, “a combination of bar-room and brothel.”